antdiv/mongo_dbs/README.md

 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework [@tjholowaychuk]
 - [MongoDB driver] - MongoDB Node Driver
-- [MONGO DB] - source-available cross-platform document-oriented database program
+- [MONGO DB] - cross-platform document-oriented database program

 ## Database Setup

-For the database layer we need a mongodb image, so for this purpose it's possible to use the official mongodb docker image.
+For the database layer a mongodb image is needed, so for this purpose it's possible to use the official mongodb docker image.
 In our docker-compose.yml we use it and set up the ports and default environment variables:

 ```sh